hokhyk/laravel5/laravel5 notes.md

 of the container — maybe just the FQCN of the class.
 Finally, you have to register the facade by adding it to the aliases array in config/app.php.
 Done!
 You just made your own facade.

+## Service Providers
+What’s most important with regard to the container is that you remember to register your bindings in the register() method of some service provider somewhere.

+You can just dump loose bindings into App\Providers\AppServiceProvider, which is a bit of a catchall, but it’s generally better practice to create a unique service provider for each group of functionality you’re developing, and bind its classes in its unique register() method.